myvobot/companion-software-for-vobot-dock/computerMonitor/README.md

 ## Usage

-With the virtual environment activated, start the Hardware Monitoring software from the `computerMonitor` directory:
+With the virtual environment activated, start the Hardware Monitoring software:

 ```bash
 python main.py